ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Setting-Up-Simulation-Webots-Basic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``webots_ros2_driver`` sub-package automatically creates a ROS 2 interface for most sensors.
-More details on existing device interfaces and how to configure them is given in the second part of the tutorial: :doc:`./Setting-Up-Simulation-Webots-Advanced`.
+More details on existing device interfaces and how to configure them is given in the second part of the tutorial: :doc:`Setting-Up-Simulation-Webots-Advanced`.
 In this task, you will extend this interface by creating your own custom plugin.
 This custom plugin is a ROS node equivalent to a robot controller.
 You can use it to access the `Webots robot API  <https://cyberbotics.com/doc/reference/robot?tab-language=python>`_ and create your own topics and services to control your robot.